Blood in urine (Haematuria): A cause for concern?

 Blood in the urine and incontinence

-As already mentioned, blood in men’s urine can be explained by problems with an enlarged .
-In benign prostate enlargement or having a prostate inflammation, bloody urine is not the most common symptom –other typical symptoms include a constant urge to urinate, or such a strong urge that you can’t make it to the toilet in time.
+As already mentioned, blood in men’s urine can be explained by problems with an enlarged prostate.
+In benign enlargement or a prostate infection (prostatis), bloody urine is not the most common symptom – other typical symptoms include a constant urge to urinate, or such a strong urge that you can’t make it to the toilet in time.
+Prostate problems can also cause male incontinence.

-These symptoms are not uncommon.
-If you have urine leakage, contact a professional who can help discover the cause and recommend the right treatment.
-For extra support, there are also discreet and easy to use products available that prevent leakage on clothes and remove unwanted odours.
+If you have urine leakage, contact a professional who will diagnose the underlying cause and recommend the right treatment.
+For extra support, there are also discreet and easy to use male incontinence products available that prevent leakage on clothes and remove unwanted odours.

 Bladder weakness due to illness?
 TENA provides discreet protection